 In the case of Kenya, Balisteri and Tarr (2010) contrast the results from an opening of services sectors unilaterally to all partners on a non-discriminatory basis, regionally with African partners, and also with the EU as would be the case under the EPAs.
 They find that the preferential arrangement with the EU that includes both goods and services would generate gains for Kenya of 0.5 % of consumption, gains coming primarily from the preferential liberalization of services (0.3%).
-This gain is three times larger than the effect of the preferential liberalization of services with the Africa region (of 0.1%).
-They also estimate that wider liberalization, with more partners, i.e. multilaterally will yield much larger gains due to providing access to a much wider set of services providers.
+This gain is three times larger than the effect of the preferential liberalization, with more partners, i.e. multilaterally will yield much larger gains due to providing access to a much wider set of services providers.
 The main reason is that trade with, and incoming, FDI from large technologically advanced regions are assumed to lead to larger technology diffusion and total factor productivity gains.
 These welfare gains estimates count also for the potential loss of the rent captured by Kenya from the service regulations.